vectorgrp/XCPlite/README.md

 ```
 For the CMake setup, prepare your command line environment.
-Set compiler to Microsoft x64 cl.exe and make sure the system finds cmake.exe and ninja.exe.
+Set compiler to Microsoft x64 cl.exe and make sure the system finds cmake and ninja or make.
 You can also use the Windows clang compiler.

 ```